Free (cigarette)

-Free was Brazilian brand of cigarettes, currently owned and manufactured by Souza Cruz, a subsidiary of British American Tobacco.
+Free was a Brazilian brand of cigarettes, owned and manufactured by Souza Cruz, a subsidiary of British American Tobacco.
+It was discontinued in 2016.

 History

 The brand was launched in 1984 (one of the slogans: "Free-A matter of common sense").
-Nowadays, it is one of the most purchased cigarettes in Brazil and, according to the company, leader in the levels below 7 mg of tar.
+Nowadays, it is one of the most purchased cigarettes in Brazil and, according to the company, it is the leader in the category of cigarettes with tar levels below 7 mg.

 In 2009, the company reformulated the brand's packaging and launched a line of products on the basis of menthol, the family Mix (Fresh Mix, Citric Mix and Spicy Mix).

-Souza Cruz starts in the coming months a trademark migration process ever made for eight years with the now defunct Carlton, which gradually turned into Dunhill.
-This time, the global brand of Souza Cruz, which will succeed the Free is Kent.
+Souza Cruz started in the following months a trademark migration process made for eight years with the now defunct Carlton, which gradually turned into Dunhill.
+This time, the global brand of Souza Cruz, which succeeded the Free was Kent.

-By the end of 2016, Free will also imprint the logo of Kent.
-Within a year, the name Free will be removed from the pack.
+By the end of 2016, Free also imprinted the logo of Kent.
+Within a year, the name Free was removed from the pack.

 The brand was mainly sold in Brazil, but was also sold in the United States, Mexico and Costa Rica.